SunsetFi/simply-openapi/packages/controllers/docs/api-reference/contexts.md

 The following methods are available for working with [Request Data](../dev/request-data.md):

 - `hasRequestData(key)` - Returns true if the request data specified by the key was ever set, or false if it was not.
-This will still return `true` if the request data was explicitly set to `undefined`.
+This will return `true` in cases where the request data was explicitly set to `undefined`.
 - `getRequestData(key)` - Returns the request data for the specified key if set, or `undefined` if not.
 - `setRequestData(key, value)` - Sets the request data for the specified key.